BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2A_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 ### Download Files

 Grab the relevant files from bitcoin.org:
 ```
 $ wget https://bitcoin.org/bin/$BITCOIN/$BITCOINPLAIN-x86_64-linux-gnu.tar.gz -O ~user1/$BITCOINPLAIN-x86_64-linux-gnu.tar.gz
 $ wget https://bitcoin.org/bin/$BITCOIN/SHA256SUMS.asc -O ~user1/SHA256SUMS.asc
 $ wget https://bitcoin.org/laanwj-releases.asc -O ~user1/laanwj-releases.asc
 ```
 This is the other step of the process that takes five minutes or so.
 It might be time to go have a nice walk in the sun.

 ### Verify Bitcoin Signature

-You want to make extra sure that your Bitcoin setup is authenticate and hasn't been messed with.
+You want to make extra sure that your Bitcoin setup is authentic and hasn't been messed with.
 The first way to do that is to look at the signature:
 ```
 $ /usr/bin/gpg --import ~user1/laanwj-releases.asc
 $ /usr/bin/gpg --lsign `sudo -u user1 /usr/bin/gpg --list-keys | grep pub | awk '{print $2}' | awk -F/ '{print $2}'`
 $ /usr/bin/gpg --verify ~user1/SHA256SUMS.asc
 ```
 Amongst the info you get back from the last command should be a line telling you that you have a "Good signature".

 ### Verify Bitcoin SHA

 Next, you should verify the Hash for the Bitcoin tar file against the expected Hash:
 ```
 $ /usr/bin/sha256sum ~user1/$BITCOINPLAIN-x86_64-linux-gnu.tar.gz | awk '{print $1}'
 $ cat ~user1/SHA256SUMS.asc | grep $BITCOINPLAIN-x86_64-linux-gnu.tar.gz | awk '{print $1}'
 ```
 If those both produce the same number, it's OK.

 ### Install Bitcoin

 If both of your verification tests succeeded, you can now install Bitcoin.
 (If they didn't, you need to start looking into what's going on!)
 ```
 $ /bin/tar xzf ~user1/$BITCOINPLAIN-x86_64-linux-gnu.tar.gz -C ~user1
 $ sudo /usr/bin/install -m 0755 -o root -g root -t /usr/local/bin ~user1/$BITCOINPLAIN/bin/*